 - Dr. Jennifer Grenz, Medicine Wheel for the Planet: A Journey Toward Personal and Ecological Healing

-Many times on my website or on my social media accounts, I will not disclose the location of certain photographs.
-This is purposeful.
+Many times I do not disclose the location of certain photographs.
+This is also purposeful.

 All too often, we have seen our National Parks and National Forests disrespected by humans who do not follow Leave No Trace principles and who do not conduct themselves with respect for the land that they journey on.
 This leads to destruction of delicate ecosystems for the sake of an Instagram picture.